 Evoking vanilla from Mexico deserves a little look back at the history of the product.
-Today, when people talk to you about vanilla, you immediately think of Bourbon vanilla produced in the Indian Ocean or vanilla from Tahiti.
-Of course, we are talking about great vintages and their subtle aromas are worth looking at.
-Vanilla from Mexico is much less well known.
+Today, when people talk to you about vanilla, you immediately think of Bourbon vanilla produced in the Indian Ocean or Tahitian vanilla.
+Admittedly, we are talking about great vintages and their subtle aromas are worth looking at.
+The vanilla from Mexico is much less well known.

 Mexican vanilla is a rare product.
-But all those who have had the chance to taste it know what an exceptional product they have in their hands.
+But anyone who has had the chance to taste it knows what an exceptional product they are holding in their hands.
 The great chefs are not mistaken and some of them swear by it.

-If you are a vanilla lover, you will quickly understand why Mexican vanilla is so delicious.
+If you're a vanilla lover, you'll soon understand why Mexican vanilla is so delicious.
 It has fine black beans, much less fleshy than those from Madagascar.
-But make no mistake, this does not diminish its power of seduction on your palate.
+But make no mistake, this does not diminish its seductive power on your palate.

 The orchid is a beautiful flower that we like to admire at home.
 Did you know that it is one of its varieties that produces vanilla?
-This ornamental plant, when pollinated, forms fruits: vanilla beans.
+This ornamental plant, when pollinated, forms fruit: the vanilla pods.

 Here's how to fertilize vanilla:

-- lift and straighten the pistil which is none other than the female organ.
+- lift and straighten the pistil, which is the female organ.

 - tilt the stamen, the male organ, towards the pistil.
 The flower is fertilized.

 Pollination is a manual process that requires great care and vigilance.
 Indeed, the flower wilts after one day.
-Getting vanilla from Mexico is worth it.
+Obtaining vanilla from Mexico is well deserved.
 In Mexico, the principle of pollination was originally unknown.
 However, an endemic bee came, itself, to do man's work.
 That's why the Mexicans were able to enjoy an incredible vanilla before us.
-As soon as the orchid flower is pollinated, it takes a long time (about 9 months) for the pod to become big enough and ripe enough.
+As soon as the orchid flower is pollinated, we have to wait a long time (about 9 months) for the pod to become big enough and ripe enough.

-It is then necessary to pick it and carry out several stages:
+We then have to pick it and carry out several steps:

-From planting to harvesting, the cultivation of Mexican vanilla is a real work of patience and delicacy, which is what justifies the price of this exceptional product.
+From planting to harvesting, the cultivation of Mexican vanilla is a real work of patience and delicacy, that's what justifies the price of this exceptional product.

 Would you like to discover the subtle aromas of Mexican vanilla?
 Just split its bean and remove its beautiful black beans.
 You can also infuse the split bean.
-With this subtly fragrant vanilla, you'll revolutionize your kitchen.
+With this subtly flavoured vanilla, you will revolutionize your cooking.

-Forget about vanillin or vanilla flavouring, vanilla sugar and other vanilla powder.
-Buying vanilla beans from Mexico will make you discover the true flavors of this product.
+Forget about vanillin or vanilla flavouring, vanilla sugar and other powdered vanilla.
+Buying vanilla beans from Mexico will let you discover the true flavours of this product.

-Here are a few ideas for using your vanilla:
+Here are some ideas for using your vanilla:

 - various creams (crème brûlée, etc.)

-ice cream - vanilla coffee by enclosing the beans in an airtight jar with your coffee
+- vanilla coffee by enclosing the beans in an airtight pot with your coffee

 Good to know: vanilla has an interesting sweetening power to exploit.
-Limit the sugar and replace it with vanilla, your desserts will be lighter and much tastier
+Limit the sugar and replace it with vanilla, your deserts will be lighter and much tastier

 Dominique F. published the 16/07/2020 following an order made on 03/07/2020